mkijowski/wsu-cs-remote-setup/README.md

 ### Starting point
 We're assuming you have a windows 10 system that is fully updated.
-There will be some Mac and Linux tips towards the end but Mac OS does not support all fo the needed software in our program (without some paid licenses) and if you are using linux you should be good to go out of the box (for the most part).
+There will be some Mac and Linux tips towards the end but Mac OS does not support all of the needed software in our program (without some paid licenses) and if you are using linux you should be good to go out of the box (for the most part).

 ### Getting your system ready for coding